danielsaidi/SystemNotification/README.md

     }
 ```

-`SystemNotificationMessage` is a view that looks like a native system notification:
+You can use the `SystemNotificationMessage` to get a notification that looks like a native system notification:

 ```swift
 let notification = SystemNotification(